 In the police crime statistics, offences are divided into three categories according to the type and severity of violence:

-Serious violence (perpetrated): Intentional homicide, murder, manslaughter, infanticide, serious assault, female genital mutilation, robbery with serious harm to the victim (art.
+Severe violence (deliberate): Intentional homicide, murder, manslaughter, infanticide, serious assault, female genital mutilation, robbery with serious harm to the victim (art.
 140 para.
 4), hostage taking, rape.

-Minor violence (perpetrated, in some cases threatened violence): Common assault, acts of aggression, participation brawl, participation attack, robbery (art.
+Minor violence (deliberate, event. threaten): Common assault, acts of aggression, participation brawl, participation attack, robbery (art.
 140 para.
 1-3), predatory extortion (art.
 156 para.
 3), coercion, forced marriage, false imprisonment and abduction, false imprisonment and abduction: aggravating circumstances, indecent assault, violence and threats against public authorities and public officials.

 Minor violence (threaten): Threatening behaviour, extortion (art.
 156 para.
 1, 2, 4).